wanghaisheng/responsive-landing-page-starter/content/blog/en/video-api-better-interactive-broadcasts-and-recordings.md

 Application experiences captured by the Experience Composer include video backgrounds and overlays, like watermarks, real time audience interaction, chats, emojis, whiteboard or any other programmed application user interfaces.
-To get started with the Experience Composer, please reference the developer guide to video composition.
+To get started with the Experience Composer, please reference the [developer guide](https://tokbox.com/developer/guides/experience-composer) to video composition.

+### Full HD Interactive Broadcast
+To give your events the big screen appeal, we are adding Full HD (1080p) support within the Vonage Video API clients, letting you broadcast the highest resolution available today to any device that supports it, in both relayed and routed sessions, and few to many live broadcast sessions.
+The support for 1080p is being optimized through the use of simulcast so that multiple layers of video can be published and routed to clients based on the bandwidths that they have available to them.

 ### Play, Pause and Resume HLS Streams